JimberSoftware/docs/devices/synology/synology.md

 #### Installing Network Isolation on your Synology

-Download the correct package for your Synology.
+Download the latest version for your Synology from [downloads](https://signal.jimber.io/downloads) (no need to login) or use the link in the sidebar.

+> [!INFO]
+> To download another specific version, you can use this [link](https://signal.jimber.io/clients).

 <!-- ![Find the correct synology package](head-to-synology-downloads.png ':size=300x')
 ![Find the correct synology package](head-to-synology-downloads2.png ':size:700x')